jdweeks/stamina/README.md

 # stamina

 ### Description
 Stamina is a simple web application for logging workouts.
-It consists of an Angular single-page application that consumes an Express RESTful API.
-The API connects to a MongoDB to create, read, update, and delete workouts.
+It consists of an Angular single-page application that consumes an Express API.
+The API connects with a MongoDB to create, read, update, and delete workouts.

 ### Link
 Try it out [here](http://stamina-logger.herokuapp.com). *Disclaimer: This application is a toy project and still under heavy development.*